alexmueller07/option-pricing-calculator/README.md

    - Risk-Free Rate (r)
    - Volatility (σ)
    - Number of Simulations (for Monte Carlo)
-3. Click "Calculate" to get the option prices
+3. It will automatically calculate and display the answers on the right side of the screen.
-4. Use the heatmap feature to visualize price variations
+4. If you are using Black-Scholes model use the heatmap feature to visualize price variations and look at your P/L based on buy price.
+5. If you are using Monte Carlo look at the greeks at the bottom and look at the various bits of information it gives.

 ## Screenshots